AnkitB47/AutonoMind/README.md

 Upload PDFs or images for retrieval using `POST /upload` and send chat messages via `POST /chat`.
 If the request omits a `session_id`, the server now generates a new one automatically.
+Each session id remains valid for roughly an hour so your uploaded files can be queried.